Skip navigation links

 For students taking graduate courses online, the College of Engineering has outlined a process, responsibilities, and resources to take proctored exams.
 If you are taking a graduate course online through the College of Engineering, visit Online exam proctoring fully understand the process and your responsibilities before completing an exam.

 GradPlan helps master's and doctoral students create and store their degree plans and subsequent graduate program activities.
-It is where students form their guidance committee (if required), create and update a course list, track RCR, and view and complete their annual research activity guide.
+It is where students form their guidance committee (if required), create and update a course list, track RECR, and view and complete their annual research activity guide.
 Visit GradPlan.